guildai/guild.ai/pages/remotes.md

 : Show status for a remote.

 [remote start](cmd:remote-start)
 : Start a remote.
-Not all remote types can be startd.
+Not all remote types can be started.

 [remote stop](cmd:remote-start)
 : Stop a remote.
 Not all remote types can be stopped.